Program: Learning Design, Innovation, and Technology

 From curriculum design to instructional approaches to classroom structure, technology has had a transformative impact on education.
 Our Learning Design, Innovation, and Technology Program grounds you in the science of learning and prepares you to incorporate technology into your education practice.
 In the profiles below, see how our technology-focused alumni have incorporated innovative practices into their learning environments:

-A post on Twitter led to one alum helping families in India when during the country's second wave of COVID.
+A post on Twitter led to one alum helping families in India during the country's second wave of COVID.

 Cohort and Community